KOINSLOT-Inc/kywy/docs/tutorials/adventure/part_2.md

 ---
-title: "Part 2: Understanding the Game Structure"
+title: "Part 2: Adding More Choices to Your Story"
 ---

 <!--